multimedianj/a11y-kit/README.txt

 * Add a better documentation to the usability of the plugin
 * Update the "dark mode" styles
 * Update the "high contrast" styles

+= 0.0.3 =
+* Export pre-generated menu in JSON file and add it as a SAMPLE
+* Documentation to import a pre-generated menu with FontAwesome icons